natario1/ZoomLayout/README.md

 |`none`|No transformation is applied.|

 After transformation is applied, the transformation gravity will reposition the content with the specified value.
-Supported values are most of the Android `Gravity` flags, plus `TRANSFORMATION_GRAVITY_AUTO`.
+Supported values are most of the `android.view.Gravity` flags like `Gravity.TOP`, plus `TRANSFORMATION_GRAVITY_AUTO`.

 |Transformation Gravity|Description|
 |----------------------|-----------|